 How Supplied/Storage and Handling

-Vazculep (phenylephrine hydrochloride) Injection, 10 mg/mL is supplied as follows:
+Vazculep (phenylephrine hydrochloride) Injection, 10 mg/mL, is a clear, colorless solution supplied as follows:

 |NDC No.||Strength||How Supplied|